Astor Place station: Exits

 The station has one street entrance in each direction.
 The southbound platform's entrance is at the southwest corner of Astor Place and Lafayette Street.
 The street staircase on the southbound side contains modern steel railings like those seen at most New York City Subway stations.

 The northbound platform's entrance is in the traffic island bounded by Fourth Avenue, Lafayette Street, and Eighth Street.
 Unlike the southbound entrance, the northbound entrance contains a highly decorative entrance, reminiscent of an entry kiosk seen on the original IRT.
 The structure is an imitation of the IRT's original entrance and exit kiosks, extremely ornate structures made of cast iron and glass.
 The IRT kiosks were inspired by those on the Budapest Metro, which themselves were inspired by ornate summer houses called "kushks".
 The Astor Place entrance is a reproduction installed in the 1980s and was made at the same factory as the originals.
 The kiosk is 13 ft wide, 22 ft long, and 16 ft tall.
 The replica was largely based from photographs by renovating architect Rolf Ohlhausen.
 Like the original entrance kiosks, it has a domed roof with cast-iron shingles.
 Unlike the originals, the roof of the kiosk have clear tempered glass to allow natural light, while the original kiosks had translucent glass with chicken wire, which tended to become dirty over time.
 Additionally, the decorative pieces of the new kiosk were molded from fragments of the originals, but the new kiosk was made of lighter-weight material.

 Points of interest

 Several sites of historical and cultural importance are near the station, such as New York University and Cooper Union.
-The Alamo, a cube sculpture above the northbound platform, is a popular visitor attraction in the area.
+The Alamo, a cube sculpture in the traffic island above the northbound platform, is a popular visitor attraction in the area.
 Other points of interest include: